Beyond Walking: A Large-Scale Image-Text Benchmark for Text-based Person Anomaly Search: Related Work

 \section{Related Work}

-\textbf{Text-based Person Retrieval. } Text-based pedestrian retrieval is introduced by Li \etal ~\cite{li2017person}, which is a pioneering work to incorporate textual queries into large-scale pedestrian retrieval tasks, breaking the limitations of image-based~\cite{almazan2018re,martinel2019aggregating,zheng2015scalable} or attribute-based queries~\cite{lin2019improving, han2018attribute, ling2019improving}.
-Text-based pedestrian retrieval is more challenging than general image-based pedestrian retrieval~\cite{almazan2018re,martinel2019aggregating,zheng2015scalable} and general cross-modal retrieval tasks~\cite{yan2023urban, yao2023capenrich, duan2023match4match, guo2024query} due to its cross-modal and fine-grained nature.
-The key of this task is to learn the alignment of the image and text~\cite{zheng2020dual,chen2022tipcb, niu2020improving, li2022learning, gao2021contextual}.
-Roughly, prevailing alignment strategies can be divided into cross-modal attention-based~\cite{li2017person, wang2022look, shu2023see, shao2022learning} and cross-modal non-attention~\cite{ding2021semantically, zheng2020dual, wang2022caibc, chen2022tipcb} methods.
+\textbf{Text-based Person Retrieval. } Text-based pedestrian retrieval incorporates textual queries into large-scale pedestrian retrieval tasks, breaking the limitations of image-based~\cite{zheng2015scalable,zheng2017unlabeled,martinel2019aggregating} or attribute-based queries~\cite{lin2019improving, han2018attribute, ling2019improving}.
+Text-based pedestrian retrieval is generally more challenging than image-based pedestrian retrieval~\cite{almazan2018re,zheng2015scalable,reidyaxiong1,zheng2019joint} and general cross-modal retrieval tasks~\cite{yan2023urban, yao2023capenrich, duan2023match4match, guo2024query,pfan,pfan++} due to its cross-modal and fine-grained nature.
+The key to this task is to learn the alignment of the image and text~\cite{chen2022tipcb, niu2020improving, li2022learning, gao2021contextual,tip2017,sigir24,sigir25}.
+Roughly, prevailing alignment strategies can be divided into cross-modal attention-based~\cite{li2017person, wang2022look, shu2023see, shao2022learning, park2024plot} and cross-modal non-attention~\cite{ding2021semantically, zheng2020dual, wang2022caibc, chen2022tipcb} methods.
 With the development of vision-language pre-training models~\cite{radford2021learning, li2021align}, recent works~\cite{han2021text, shu2023see, yan2022clip, jiang2023cross, bai2023rasa} have improved the robustness of learned features by transferring knowledge from large-scale generic image-text pairs.
 Inspired by the large language and multimodal models, recent studies attempt to utilize the large model to facilitate this problem~\cite{yang2023towards,tan2024harnessing}.
-Yang \etal~\cite{yang2023towards} presents a large-scale synthetic image-text dataset named MALS for pre-training, and Tan \etal~\cite{tan2024harnessing} generate a large-scale LUPerson-MLLM dataset with Multimodal Large Language Models (MLLMs) to study transferable text-to-image ReID problems.
-In this paper, we introduce Text-based Person Anomaly Search, focusing on fine-grained behavior retrieval.
+Yang \etal~\cite{yang2023towards} presents a large-scale synthetic image-text dataset MALS for pre-training, while Tan \etal~\cite{tan2024harnessing} generate a large-scale dataset to study transferable text-to-image ReID.
+In this paper, we introduce text-based person anomaly search, focusing on fine-grained behavior retrieval.